jamieatiyah/TFL-Analysis-using-Spark/README.md

 # TFL-Analysis-using-Spark
 This report will use Spark 3.3.2 (Spark 2023a) to test two hypotheses which relate to bike rentals.
+The first hypothesis is that in 2014 people ride for longer in autumn than in spring.
+The second hypothesis is that more people will rent a bike whilst traffic is low.
+Both hypothesis will utilise the transport for London (tfl) cycle hire usage stats for 2014 (London 2015).
+The second hypothesis will also utilise the road traffic statistics relating to London from the Department for Transport (dft) (Transport 2015).